 Our Childminding Contracts Pack can help you set out professional childcare arrangements for all children in your care.

-Now includes an Addendum to Existing Contract Form and added an Enforced Closure Clause – request a voluntary payment in the event of any future lockdowns or enforced closures.
+Includes an Addendum to Existing Contract Form and an Enforced Closure Clause

 As per CMA guidelines all charges must be fair and reasonable, agreed with parents in advance and clearly set out.